Haydn-Martin/Haydn-Martin.github.io/_posts/2024-05-04-ML-in-the-Middle.md

-# TITLE
+# ML in the Middle

 Basically it's about how and why it's very difficult to introduce ML to a medium-sized org, with accompanying caveats and why that actually might be wrong at the end.

 Note: when I'm talking about "ML",
 I'm referring to the construction of an ML system that's integrated into the existing business and technical infrastructure.
-Not some models in an NB.
+Not some models in a NB.
 Not using ChatGPT to write SQL query, or Perplexity to do some research.

 Note two: emphasis on _introducing_.
-If DS/ML/AI is a core component of your business proposition, it doesn't matter what suze you are, it's going to be there.
-Duh.
+If DS/ML/AI is a core component of your business proposition, it doesn't matter what size you are.
+It's definitely going to be there, duh.

 ## Size Matters

-Small companies, I'm talking really here about start-ups, these days have to answer that question overtly and immediately.
-They have a binary question to answer: is ML going to be a core component of what we do, or not?
+Small companies, I'm talking really here about start-ups, these days have to answer this question overtly and immediately: is ML going to be a core component of what we do, or not?

 Predicting the outcome of cricket matches?
 ML is intrinsic.
 Providing an app for companies to check employee mental health?
 ML not needed.